PRICE LIST - WEBSCRAPING

 In practice, a competitor price survey typically includes the listed price, current promotions, applicable discounts, product availability, and other useful information such as packaging or how the offer is presented.

-A valuable decision-making tool, competitor pricing analysis serves as a strategic lever for optimizing pricing strategies, enhancing competitiveness, and quickly identifying opportunities or gaps in positioning relative to the competition.
-Through regular price monitoring, companies can adjust their prices in line with market trends and maximize their sales performance.
+A valuable decision-making tool, competitor pricing analysis is a strategic lever for optimizing pricing strategies, strengthening competitiveness, and quickly identifying opportunities or gaps in positioning relative to the competition

 Why is the price list important?